responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 some mistakes by associating a prediction with its confidence score.**

-We will explore further the motivations of calibration and the way to measure it and the potential draw backs.
+Let's explore further the motivations of calibration and the way to measure it and the potential draw backs.

 ### 2.1.
 Importance of calibration
 The gap in confidence calibration has been spotted by [Guo et al. (2017)][^Guo], and is linked to the actual use cases of neural networks, where the calibration is not crucial.
 In LLMs or online recommender systems, a 90% quality of predictions is enough and occasional mistakes are acceptable.
-For further use however, like in medical diagnosis prediction or in defense systems, an overconfident model can be dramatic.
+For further use however, like in medical diagnosis prediction or in defense systems, an overconfident model can lead to tragic consequences.

 What would be the benefits of a well calibrated model ?
-- It can **filter out the poor predictions**, and not make a wrong prediction to the user.
+- It can **filter out the poor predictions**, and not provide a wrong prediction to the user.
 - It can **reinforce the continuous training**, by asking for the actual label of the low confidence prediction.
-- It can **detect outliers** that are not under the coverage of the training data and warn the user that something strange is happening.
+- It can **detect outliers** and warn the user that something strange is happening.

-**To sum up, a well calibrated model is a reliable coworker aware of its own capacities.**
+**To sum it up, a well calibrated model is a reliable coworker aware of its own capacities.**

 ### 2.2.
 Calibration Metrics